P. K. Banerjee: Playing career

 At the age of 15, Banerjee represented Bihar in Santosh Trophy, playing in the right wing.
 He later represented Railways and Bengal in the same tournament.
 In 1953, he joined Jamshedpur FA and made his debut against Hindustan Aircrafts [sic] Limited in IFA Shield.
 In 1954, he moved on to Kolkata and joined Aryan.
-Later he moved on to represent Eastern Railway, and played under coaching of Sushil Bhattacharya, who guided them winning CFL in 1958, DCM Trophy in 1957, Bordoloi Trophy in 1967.
+Later he went on to represent Eastern Railway, and played under coaching of both Bagha Some and Sushil Bhattacharya, who guided them winning CFL in 1958.
+In that CFL season, he scored twelve goals and emerged top scorer.
+They also won DCM Trophy in 1957, and Bordoloi Trophy in 1967.
 He scored 14 goals for his team in 1959 season of CFL.

-He made his debut for the national team in the 1955 Quadrangular tournament in Dacca (presently Dhaka), East Pakistan (now capital of Bangladesh) at the age of 19.
+He made his international debut for India at the 1955 Asian Quadrangular Tournament in Dacca (presently Dhaka), East Pakistan (now capital of Bangladesh) at the age of 19.
 He represented India in three Asian Games namely, the 1958 Asian Games in Tokyo, the 1962 Asian Games in Jakarta, where India clinched the gold medal in football and then the 1966 Asian Games in Bangkok.
 He was part of the national team that played at the 1956 Summer Olympics in Melbourne.
 In that tournament, they reached the semi-finals, before going down 1–4 to Yugoslavia, which is still considered India's greatest ever achievement in football.
 He captained India at the 1960 Summer Olympics in Rome, where he scored an equalizer against France in a 1–1 draw.
 He represented India thrice at the Merdeka Cup in Kuala Lumpur, where India won a silver medal in 1959 and 1964 and a bronze medal in 1965.
 In 1961 Merdeka Cup, he played under Sailen Manna.

 Banerjee, known for having incredible partnership with Chuni Goswami and Tulsidas Balaram, is one of the "Indian football's holy trinity".
 Recurring injuries forced him to drop out of the national team and subsequently to his retirement in 1967.